History

 • Friendly and supportive

-Being a small department, we get to know everyone by name and we always offer regular one-to-one tutorials to support you in your studies.
+We know everyone by name in our small department and always offer regular one-to-one tutorials to support your studies.

 • Get involved

-We have an active community with the History Society running regular events like day trips, socials, and lectures.
+We have an active student community, with the History Society running regular events like day trips, socials, and guest lectures.

 • Study in Oxford

-A city steeped in history, where you’ll have access to the famous Bodleian Library and Ashmolean Museum, and countless actual sites.
+A city steeped in history, where you’ll have access to the famous Bodleian Library and Ashmolean Museum, and countless heritage sites.

 • Study abroad